city41/mate-i3-applet/README.md

 Requires Python 3, no other dependencies

-1. clone this repo, or [download the archive](https://github.com/city41/mate-i3-applet/archive/master.zip)
+1. Grab the most recent [release](https://github.com/city41/mate-i3-applet/releases)
 2. `sudo ./setup.py install`

 ## How to setup i3 for this applet